 You might be surprised to learn that unaddressed mental health struggles can have a huge impact on back pain.
 When we get stressed, anxious, or depressed, we start tensing our muscles as an unconscious response.
 Our bodies also produce cortisol, a stress hormone that causes inflammation.

 If you’ve noticed your low back hurting a lot more lately, take a moment, and evaluate what’s been going on in your life.
 Have you had a lot more stress in your life lately, or have you found yourself feeling more tired, unmotivated, or anxious lately?
 If so, take steps to address these problems and start moving back into living a happier, less stressful life.
+One of the options for improving mental health is active sports, daily walks or even travel.
+While the trips, you can walk a lot, which is very good for your well-being.
+Traveling fills only positive energy as a result of which the person does not feel mental health struggles.

 14. Use Relaxation Techniques